Blue Murder (band): History

-Formation and debut album (1987–1990)
+Formation and debut album (1987–1989)

 In 1986, guitarist John Sykes was fired from the English hard rock group Whitesnake by vocalist David Coverdale.
 Sykes had just finished recording the band's eponymous album, which would go on to achieve multi-platinum status.
-He returned to his home in Blackpool, England, where he began writing songs again.
+He returned to his home in Blackpool, England, where he began writing new songs.
 In February 1987, he started putting together a new group.
 Drummer Cozy Powell was the first to join, having played with Sykes in Whitesnake from 1984 to 1985.
 Next came bassist Tony Franklin, formerly of The Firm, and lastly vocalist Ray Gillen, who had previously fronted Black Sabbath for a short time.

 After solidifying their initial line-up, the band recorded some demos and sent them to Geffen Records with whom Sykes had previously worked with as a member of Whitesnake.
 Prior to this, Sykes had sent Geffen his first demo recordings, which featured him on lead vocals.
 As it happened, Geffen's A&R executive John Kalodner preferred Sykes's vocals to Gillen's, who were having disagreements over the songs' musical and vocal approach.
 Eventually, Gillen left after only a few months in the band.
-In mid-1987, the group signed with Geffen Records, but as they began searching for a new lead singer, Cozy Powell abruptly left to join Black Sabbath, having grown frustrated with the band's slow progress.
+In mid-1987, the group signed with Geffen Records, but as they began searching for a new lead singer, Cozy Powell abruptly left in early 1988 to join Black Sabbath, having grown frustrated with the band's slow progress.
 They were then approached by drummer Carmine Appice, who had previously played with Rod Stewart, Vanilla Fudge and King Kobra, among others.
 Also in the running was former Journey drummer and Sykes's ex-Whitesnake bandmate Aynsley Dunbar, but ultimately the job went to Appice.
-By early 1988, former Black Sabbath vocalist Tony Martin had been chosen as the band's new lead singer, but as they were about leave for Vancouver to record their debut album, Martin pulled out.
+In January 1988, former Black Sabbath vocalist Tony Martin had been chosen as the band's new lead singer, but as they were about leave for Vancouver to record their debut album, Martin pulled out.
 The rest of the group decided to soldier on, figuring they could always find a singer later.